seli-br25/RowTogether_VR/README.md

 	- applied implementations considering various edgecases for masterclient switch, late join or in room game over triggers.
 - fixed goal sync
 	- applied implementations considering various edgeaces for masterclient siwtch, late join or in room game over triggers.
+- added support for grabbing paddle out of hand of other player